 Mgr.
 Petra Johana Poncarová, PhD.

-Academic assistant and researcher (KREAS), project manager of the H2020, MSCA ITN European Joint Doctorate (EJD) Project MOVES.
+Executive editor of the journal Litteraria Pragensia.
 Her research focuses on Scottish literature and culture, especially on modern writing in Scottish Gaelic (Derick Thomson, Sorley MacLean, Tormod Caimbeul, Ruaraidh Erskine of Mar), and on British literature of the 20th and 21st century.
-She is depute convenor for Europe and interim secretary of the International Association for the Study of Scottish Literatures, international affiliated member of The Scottish Revival Network, and co-director of Ionad Eòghainn MhicLachlain | National Centre for Gaelic Translation.
-She is part of the teaching and organizing team of the International Summer School of Romanticism.
+She is the secretary of the International Association for the Study of Scottish Literatures and co-director of Ionad Eòghainn MhicLachlainn | National Centre for Gaelic Translation, and Gaelic advisor of FRLSU: Forum for Research on the Languages of Scotland and Ulster.
+In 2022, she was the manager of the 3rd World Congress of Scottish Literatures.
+Apart from academic work, she has also been active as a translator, reviewer, Gaelic poet, and co-editor of the Gaelic strand of the Glasgow Review of Books.

 Selected Publications

-Essays in Academic Journals
+Essays in Academic Journals (selection)

-- “Old Women, Dreams, and Reversed Revivals: Derick Thomson’s Gaelic Short Stories”, Scottish Literary Review 13:2 (2021)
+- “Old Women, Dreams, and Reversed Revivals: Derick Thomson’s Gaelic Short Stories,” Scottish Literary Review 13:2 (2021)

-- “Tři pohledy na Posvátný hlad Barryho Unsworthe”, Svět literatury 64:XXXI (2021)
+- “Tři pohledy na Posvátný hlad Barryho Unsworthe,” Svět literatury 64:XXXI (2021)

-- “Derick Thomson and the Ossian Controversy”, Anglica 29:3 (2020)
+- “Derick Thomson and the Ossian Controversy,” Anglica 29:3 (2020)

-- “Eadar Canaan is Garrabost (Between Canaan and Garrabost): Religion in Derick Thomson’s Lewis Poetry”, Studies in Scottish Literature 46:1 (2020)
+- “Eadar Canaan is Garrabost (Between Canaan and Garrabost): Religion in Derick Thomson’s Lewis Poetry,” Studies in Scottish Literature 46:1 (2020)

-- “A Fitting Offering to the Gaelic Thalia or Melpomene: Ruaraidh Erskine of Mar and Drama in Scottish Gaelic”, Litteraria Pragensia 30:59 (2020)
+- “A Fitting Offering to the Gaelic Thalia or Melpomene: Ruaraidh Erskine of Mar and Drama in Scottish Gaelic,” Litteraria Pragensia 30:59 (2020)

-- “Snake Women and Hideous Sensations:The Strange Case of Gaelic Detective Short Stories by Ruaraidh Erskine of Mar”, Scottish Literary Review 12:1 (2020)
+- “Snake Women and Hideous Sensations: The Strange Case of Gaelic Detective Short Stories by Ruaraidh Erskine of Mar,” Scottish Literary Review 12:1 (2020)

-- “An Druim bho Thuath: Tormod Caimbeul’s Last Vista of Gaelic Scotland”, Litteraria Pragensia 28:54 (2018)
+- “An Druim bho Thuath: Tormod Caimbeul’s Last Vista of Gaelic Scotland,” Litteraria Pragensia 28:54 (2018)

-- “The Gael Cosmopolite: Tormod Caimbeul and Shrapnel (2006)”, Litteraria Pragensia 27:53 (2017)
+- “The Gael Cosmopolite: Tormod Caimbeul and Shrapnel (2006),” Litteraria Pragensia 27:53 (2017)

-- “Sorley MacLean’s Other Clearance Poems”, Studies in Scottish Literature 43:1 (2017)
+- “Sorley MacLean’s Other Clearance Poems,” Studies in Scottish Literature 43:1 (2017)

 Chapters in Collective Monographs (selection)